SylCore/SylCoreSecureGen/README.md

 ## 🛠 Usage

 1. Run the tool
+2. Make sure you changed your login details for the database inside `database-config`
-2. Generate a new batch of encryption details.
+3. Generate a new batch of encryption details.
-3. Restart the program (To load the new encryption details)
+4. Restart the program (To load the new encryption details)
-4. Click "Encrypt All".
+5. Click "Encrypt All".
 This will take some time, but it encrypts all tables in the `plans.json` file.
-5. While it's encrypting, go into your folder, find the file `Encryption.generated.h`, open it, and copy everything.
+6. While it's encrypting, go into your folder, find the file `Encryption.generated.h`, open it, and copy everything.
-6. Open SylCore Visual Studio Solution, open the file called `EncryptionProtection.h`, and replace lines 17 - 32.
+7. Open SylCore Visual Studio Solution, open the file called `EncryptionProtection.h`, and replace lines 17 - 32.
-7. After that, recompile your SylCore project, and you are all done!
+8. After that, recompile your SylCore project, and you are all done!

 ---